carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-readelf.rst

 .. option:: --elf-output-style=<value>

- Specify the style to dump ELF information in.
+ Format ELF information in the specified style.
 Valid options are ``LLVM`` and ``GNU``. ``LLVM`` output is an expanded and structured format, whilst ``GNU`` (the default) output mimics the equivalent GNU :program:`readelf` output.